Turkeys

 In India the Livestock Census classifies turkeys as Backyard Poultry, meaning generally raised in small flocks and open pens, rather than factory farms (although this is not strictly so.)
 By end 2019 there were over 4 lakh turkeys in India, an increase of 66.8% since 2012.
 More people in Manipur, Nagaland and Tripura are raising them.
 They are also raised in Assam, Tamil Nadu, Kerala, Uttar Pradesh, Jharkhand and Andhra Pradesh.

-Exploitation and cruelty
+Exploitation and Cruelty

 With the help of a 16-page Turkey Management Guide, the Central Poultry Development Organization (Southern Region) situated at Bengaluru, has promoted turkey farming in the south, particularly in Kerala and Tamil Nadu.